-I have read and understand the terms and conditions of entry and all policies as set out on the Golf Manitoba website below and will abide by them.
-I also agree that all entries are subject to approval by Golf Manitoba.
+By registering for a Golf Manitoba competition you understand and accept the terms and conditions of entry and all policies as set out on the Golf Manitoba website below and will abide by them.
+You also agree that all entries are subject to approval by Golf Manitoba.

 Entry Policies & Regulations

-All information for specific tournaments, such as information regarding pairings and starting times will be available on the Golf Manitoba web site approximately 3 – 5 days before the tournament commences.
+All information for specific championships, such as information regarding pairings and starting times will be available on the Golf Manitoba web site approximately 3 – 5 days before the competition begins.
 Email of pairings and starting times will be sent to players who have supplied valid information.

 It is the competitor’s sole responsibility to determine their starting time.
 If the player arrives at their starting point, ready to play, within five minutes after their starting time, in the absence of circumstances that warrant waiving the penalty of disqualification as provided in Rule 5.3a, the penalty for failure to start on time is loss of the first hole to be played in match play or two strokes in stroke play.
 Penalty for lateness beyond five minutes is disqualification.
 No exceptions.